-You were in a pretty bad car accident with a distracted driver several weeks ago and now you aren't sure what to do.
+Imagine you were in a bad car accident with a distracted motorist several weeks ago.
+Now, you aren't sure what to do.
 Your injuries are pretty severe and aren't getting much better.
-You used to play tennis every day after work, but your neck and back are now hurting more than you would like to admit.
+You used to play tennis every single day after work, but now your neck and back are hurting more than you'd like to admit.
 Even sitting at work for long periods of time is painful.
-The other guy’s insurance company isn’t offering you what you wanted, so you did what you thought you had to do – file a personal injury lawsuit.
-You’ve heard about settling out of court, but is that really the best option for your situation?
-Learn more about car accident settlement basics in the following article.

 What Does “Settlement" Mean?